 - We expect brothers to maintain superior academic standing

 Also, scholarship in our organization expands outside the classroom and is a part of a larger "always learning" philosophy

 - The brothers demonstrate leadership through service, constantly looking for ways to give back to our community

-- The brothers of Phi Sigma Pi naturally develops a culture of fellowship within the organization and a sense of teamwork and camaraderie
+- The brothers of Phi Sigma Pi naturally develop a culture of fellowship within the organization and a sense of camaraderie

 - Fellowship provides the passion that bonds us not just as members of an organization, but as brothers of a fraternity